The requirement to provide access to documents

 Yes, if the documents are:

-- documents that will always be connected with the proceeding – i.e. the hearing report, the copies of relevant orders that establish the Tribunal’s jurisdiction or a specified document, or
+- documents that will always be connected with the proceeding – i.e. the hearing report, the copies of current orders and related documents or a specified document, or

 A patient’s right to access documents under the MHW Act is separate from any rights they have under the FOI Act and HR Act.
 This means that notations in the clinical file that a document is ‘FOI exempt’ or similar do not mean that the patient cannot access these documents under the MHW Act.